+POSTER CONTEST

-Hold a contest for students to create your organization's SAAM posters.
-Use social networking sites like Facebook or Twitter to promote the contest and announce the winners.
-Offer prizes to encourage participation.
+Hold a contest for students to

+create your organization's SAAM posters.

+Use social networking sites like Facebook or

+Twitter to promote the contest and announce

+the winners.
+Offer prizes to encourage

+participation.

-A step toward prevention: These events can be excellent opportunities for youth leaders to apply their skills and gain experience with planning, marketing, and hosting activities to engage their peers and other community members for sexual violence prevention.
+Prevention focus: These events can be excellent opportunities for youth leaders to apply their skills and gain experience with planning, marketing, and hosting activities to engage their peers and other community members for sexual violence prevention.

-suggestions such as wearing teal, volunteering at a SAAM event, or hanging awareness posters.
+involved with SAAM activities.
+Provide a list of suggestions such as wearing teal, volunteering at a SAAM event, or hanging awareness posters.

-A step toward prevention: Talk with the leaders of the organizations about starting a youth-led prevention effort with young people in their program.
+Prevention focus: Talk with the leaders of the organizations about starting a youth-led prevention effort with young people in their program.
 Or offer to provide parent workshops on healthy sexuality and sexual development and other sexual violence prevention topics.

-Organize a White Ribbon Campaign This campaign involves men working to end violence against women, raises awareness in the community, and supports organizations that deal with the consequences of men's violence against women.
-Men who participate wear a white ribbon and sign a pledge stating they will never commit, condone, or remain silent about violence against women.
+ORGANIZE A WHITE RIBBON CAMPAIGN This campaign involves men working to end violence against women, raises awareness in the community, and supports organizations that deal with the consequences of men's violence against women.
+Men who participate wear a white ribbon and sign a pledge stating they will never commit, condone, or remain silent about violence.
 For more, visit www.whiteribbon.ca.